 I’m not saying that prayer is the only thing you should do, but it is one of the most powerful things you can do for your man.
 Yet, often we tend to do more whining to our girlfriends than praying for our men.
 We often spend too much time drowning in a pool of self-pity instead of saturating our days with earnest prayer.

 Seek godly counsel from a pastor or wise female mentor to gain insights into whether you need to take specific action with your husband.
-Those actions may include establishing boundaries and imposing consequences.
+Those actions may include establishing boundaries and refusing to enable a continuing pattern of sin.
 Perhaps you will be directed to see a counselor yourself.
 Maybe your pastor will schedule a talk with your husband to see if he can help.
 However, your main job as your husband’s helper (Genesis 2:18) is to pray for him.
 Pray for him throughout the day.
 God says in James 5:16 that “the prayer of a righteous person is powerful and effective“.
 So get on your knees and get busy praying.
 I have seen God do some pretty amazing things in response to earnest, continual prayer.
+I have even seen the Lord change a husband’s heart!
+Yes, God can change a person’s heart.
+Read Ezekiel 36:26.

 If you were to regularly pray 3 specific Bible verses on behalf of your husband, I believe you would see your man and your marriage and your whole family reap amazing benefits!
 Here are the 3 Bible verses: Ephesians 3:17-19, Proverbs 3:5-6, and James 4:7.
 These verses ask God to reveal his love to your husband at a deep level, ask God to cause your husband to have a deep trust in God, and ask God to prompt your husband to submit himself to God.
 When those 3 things happen, your man is completely transformed!